How to Pass the Series 6 and 63 Exams

 According to FINRA, the outline of the Series 6 exam follows the four functions that a license holder will be working with:

-Within these four functions, you will need to know things surrounding these topics:
+Within these four functions, you will need to know the things surrounding these topics:

 - Reporting Requirements